gexahedron/cycle-double-covers/oriented_three_4_flows/README.md

 (you can read instructions in README.md file in three_four_flows folder)

 ##Main result here (September 18, 2016)
-Looks like oriented 23k-flows don't exist for any snark (but I don't have any proof of intuition about why this is so).
+Looks like oriented 23k-flows don't exist for any snark.
+And it's easy to prove: if it would exist, we could take the difference between 2-flow and 3-flow and we would get a nowhere zero 4-flow for the snark.

 On the bright side, seems like oriented 334-flows and oriented 244-flows do always exist.